-You are a host to about 100 trillion bacteria (about 3-4 pounds) that live in your gut and control every aspect of your physiology.
+You are a host to more than 100 trillion bacteria (about 3-4 pounds) that live in your gut and control every aspect of your physiology.
 These gut bugs, known as your microbiome, are your greatest allies to improving and maintaining your health.
 Our individual microbiomes are in many ways our genetic fingerprint, as they help determine our unique DNA, hereditary factors, predisposition to diseases, body type, weight, metabolism, and much more.

 Your microbiome requires proper care and feeding, just like the plants in your garden.
 Your gut bugs work for you to digest food, manufacture vitamins, absorb nutrients, and keep your immune system running in tip top shape.
 When you take care of them, they prevent the unwanted bad guys from breaking down the door, destroying your ecosystem, and ruining the party.
 You feel great, your skin glows, you have good poops, and your stomach is nice and flat.